AnotherIndieDevStudio/Coopgamemaking-01/README.md

     nodejs app.js

 And that's it!
 The console should tell you what port the server is running on, and you should be able to access the game at [http://localhost](http://localhost), or at your local IP address.
 If you change the port value in app.js, then the URL will be different, [http://localhost:1234](http://localhost:1234) for example.

+When running the server in the terminal, use ctrl+c to stop running it, then use `nodejs app.js` whenever you want to start the server.